-The Seaport offers many other excellent food and beverage options, Cobble & Co., by CHLOE and Big Gay Ice Cream.
+The Seaport offers many other excellent food and beverage options, including Cobble & Co., by CHLOE and Big Gay Ice Cream.
 In the warmer months, Fulton Street comes alive with locals and visitors mingling over drinks at Garden Bar, the largest outdoor bar in the city.

 Fashion, beauty, art and culture are at the beating heart of the Seaport District, where shoppers can browse brands including Cynthia Rowley, Scotch & Soda, SJP and the eclectic mix at 10 Corso Como — Carla Sozzani’s pioneering experiential concept store from Milan.